shax0r/relatedresearch/README.md

 # Research

-This repository will contain research relavent to Emergent Dynamic's interests.
+This repository will contain research relevant to Emergent Dynamic's interests.